Loop splitting: Loop peeling

 This equivalent form eliminates the need for the variable p inside the loop body.

 Loop peeling was introduced in gcc in version 3.4.
 More generalised loop splitting was added in GCC 7.

 Brief history of the term

-Apparently the term was for the first time used by Cannings, Thompson and Skolnick in their 1976 paper on computational models for (human) inheritance.
+Apparently the term "peeling" was for the first time used by Cannings, Thompson and Skolnick in their 1976 paper on computational models for (human) inheritance.
 There the term was used to denote a method for collapsing phenotypic information onto parents.
 From there the term was used again in their papers, including their seminal paper on probability functions on complex pedigrees.